KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework4.md

     Assumption: $p(n)\rightarrow p(n + 1)$ where n is positive and even number, and each new square shared an edge with at least one previously-placed square and no squares overlapped.

     So to prove his theory I would have to fail at finding a counterexample.
 After playing around with different configurations I would have to say it is very difficult to find one if not impossible.
-In every combination I tried, the number of edges always came out to be even described by $ "TotalOutSideEdges" = ("Total Number Of Squares" * 4)-("Total Edges Touching" * 2) $.
-So I couldn't disprove $p(n)\rightarrow p(n + 1)$.
+In every combination I tried, the number of edges always came out to be even described by

+   $ TotalOutSideEdges= (Total Number Of Squares * 4)-(Total Edges Touching * 2) $

-- **Conclusion**: I would have to agree that induction does prove this hypothesis.
+- **Conclusion**:    So I couldn't disprove $p(n)\rightarrow p(n + 1)$.
+I would have to agree that induction does prove this hypothesis.
 ___
 ___